Purchases made through links earn us a small commission, at no extra cost to you.

 Budapest’s most recognizable building (and Hungary’s largest), sits majestically along the east bank of the Danube.
-The Hungarian Parliament building is unmissable- its buttresses, towers and mighty dome are dazzling from near and far.
+The Hungarian Parliament building is unmissable during a trip to Budapest– its buttresses, towers and mighty dome are dazzling from near and far.
 It is especially impressive at night, brightly illuminated in a golden glow.

 The marble-clad interior is just as striking.
-Sweeping staircases, intricate ceiling designs, all accented with a large amount of gold- 40 kilograms!
+Sweeping staircases and intricate ceiling designs are all accented with a large amount of gold- 40 kilograms!
 In fact, the Parliament building was so expensive, the money used to build it would have been enough to construct a small city!

-Even though our guided tour of the Parliament building was relatively short, we got to admire the Main Staircase, the Dome Hall and the Session Hall of the Upper House.
-The most important attraction though, is the Crown of St. Stephen.
+Even though our guided tour of the Hungarian Parliament building was relatively short, we got to admire the Main Staircase, the Dome Hall and the Session Hall of the Upper House.
+The most important attraction though, is the Crown of St. Stephen (Holy Crown of Hungary).
 The crown is protected by two guards who ceremoniously change their sword position every five minutes (so don’t stand too close!)

-- The inspiration for its neo-Gothic design was London’s Houses of Parliament.
+- The inspiration for the Hungarian Parliament’s neo-Gothic design was London’s Houses of Parliament.

 - 40 million bricks were used in its construction.